abdulhaqani/Image-repository/README.md

 # README
 this repo has all of the code for the portfolio app

-to view it clone the repo, then run bundle install, then run rails db:migrate.
+to view it clone the repo, then run bundle install, then run yarn install --check-files then run rails db:migrate.
 Then you can view on by running rails server

 Things you may want to consider: